jonatasgrosman/findpapers/README.md

 $ findpapers download /some/path/search_paul.json /some/path/papers --selected --categories "Contribution:Tool,Model"
 ```

-Now the vast majority of the papers he has access have been downloaded correctly.
+*Now the vast majority of the papers he has access have been downloaded correctly.*

-And at the end of it, he decides to download all the selected works (regardless of their categorization) and generate their BibTeX file too.
+*And at the end of it, he decides to download the full-text from all the selected works (regardless of their categorization) and generate their BibTeX file too.*

 ```console
 $ findpapers download /some/path/search_paul.json /some/path/papers --selected